 \subsection{Frequency-Aware Decoder}

-The task of the decoder is to reconstruct the video frame using compact feature embeddings as inputs, comprising the Harmonic block and the High-Frequency Feature Modulation block, which fuse features and perform spatial upsampling, respectively.
+The task of the decoder is to reconstruct the video frame using compact feature embeddings as inputs, comprising the Harmonic block and the High-Frequency Feature Modulation block, which perform spatial upsampling and fuse features, respectively.

 \textbf{Harmonic Block.} The decoder typically consisting of stacked upsampling blocks.
 Each upsampling block generally includes a convolutional layer that expands the channel size, followed by a pixel shuffle layer and an activation layer to increase the spatial resolution of features, as shown in Fig. \ref{data:model} (Right).
-Previous methods often employ the GELU activation function in these blocks, which which can limit the ability of network to capture high-frequency signals in images. \cite{siren} has demonstrated that the activation function is crucial, significantly impacting the convergence and accuracy of the neural network.
+Previous methods often employ the GELU activation function in these blocks, which can limit the ability of network to capture high-frequency signals in images. \cite{siren} has demonstrated that the activation function is crucial, significantly impacting the convergence and accuracy of the neural network.
 Drawing inspiration from the real Fourier transform, we proposed the adaptive harmonic activation function to build the Harmonic decoder block.
 The function is defined as follows:

 where \(\omega_1\) and \(\omega_2\) represent the learnable parameters.
 This Harmonic block introduces periodic inductive bias while maintaining strong nonlinear capabilities, thereby enhancing the network's ability to capture complex texture patterns and periodic content.